I was was born and raised in Basel, Switzerland, and began my ‘informal’ practice about 1984 and started the ‘formal’ practice of yoga in 1992.

 Since 2001 I have been teaching internationally as well as in a variety of UK settings like sports centres, local schools and prisons, and for drug and homeless oganisations.

-I have had the great blessing to have received my spiritual name 'Siva' by Sri Swami Satchidananda (Gurudev) directly.
+I have also had the great blessing to have received my spiritual name 'Siva' by Sri Swami Satchidananda (Gurudev) directly.
 The Swindon Centre is dedicated to all those who seek peace in the heart and to honour and continue the teachings.

 copyright of StephanSivaYoga.com 2012